And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 And then a few months later, I got pregnant with Hayden.

-So that was a great way to my parents kept saying, you know, we wouldn't have Hayden if you hadn't gone through that.
+So that was a great way to, my parents kept saying, you know, we wouldn't have Hayden if you hadn't gone through that.

 So, you know, it's always about perspective.

-No, I bet your mom and dad.
+No, I met your mom and dad.

 Yeah, they love you.

-No, they're all they were awesome.
+No, they were awesome.

-They were really the way she talks.
+They were really like you.

 How does she talk?